 DNS 683 Studies in Dance Education (A).
 Prerequisite: Instructor's permission.
 Compares and contrasts various points of view, and studies the educational philosophy underlying dance in education.
 Surveys the literature on dance in education.
 Requires a research project.
 3 Cr.

-DNS 692 Graduate Seminar in Dance (A).
+DNS 692 Professional Development Seminar (A).
 Provides an opportunity to define career goals, and to network in preparation for an application to next career and/or educational effort.
 Allows students to meet for group discussion/thesis sharing on current issues and career trends in dance.
 Includes practical experience in professional portfolio creation, rÄsumÄ and statement of philosophy writing, and interview practice, along with appropriate development of networking, grant writing and auditioning skills.
 3 Cr.

 DNS 693 Student Teaching (B).
 Prerequisites: DNS 581, DNS 582, DNS 583, DNS 584 and required PreK-12 school observations.
 A one-semester student teaching assignment.
 Prepares the dance artist/educator for a specialist teaching position in kindergarten through 12th grade school settings.
 Under college and master teacher school supervision, expects full participation as a member of the school's professional team, including teacher parent communication and co- curricular activities.
 Focuses on planning preparing, presenting and assessing dance in the curriculum.
 9 Cr.